 Installing Google Tag Manager

-- To install google tag manager go to https://tagmanager.google.com and its pretty straight forward sign and then set up an account, remembering that its best practice to setup one account per website and name the account according to business name.
+- To install google tag manager go to https://tagmanager.google.com and set up an account, remembering that its best practice to setup one account per website and name the account according to business name.

-- Next you have to setup a container (you should have 1 container per website) Then name the container after your website name and then click Create container
+- Next you have to setup a container (you should have 1 container per website).
+Then name the container after your website name and click Create container.

 <!– Google Tag Manager –>